Assaf-Gutman/svavim/README.md

 notice that it might be issue with hebrew, so better write names in english

 # Excel Format
+the script will work only if the excel input file will be in that format
 1. how many members in the group
 2. first member's name
 3. second member's name